-The city's 18 major health care centers include a hospital and two nursing homes.
+The city's numerous health care centers include hospitals and several nursing homes.

 30. Evansville, Indiana

-This is a fairly small city — the population is approximately 120,000 — and the cost of living is very low.
-An income of $35,000 will get you a comfortable lifestyle here.
+This is a fairly small city — the population is approximately 118,000 — and the cost of living is very low.
+The median household income is around $40,200.

 Summers can be hot in this southern Indiana community along the Ohio River, but winters are relatively mild, with average high temperatures well above freezing.

-With more than 15 health care centers in Evansville, you'll have peace of mind and all the doctors and hospitals you'll need in your old age.
+With the many health care centers in Evansville, you'll have peace of mind and all the doctors and hospitals you'll need in your old age.

 29. Wichita Falls, Texas

-The nightlife is surprisingly vibrant in this small city of 100,000.
+The nightlife is surprisingly vibrant in this small city of around 104,000.
 You'll also find warm Texas weather and a low cost of living in Wichita Falls.

 A major attraction in downtown Wichita Falls is the more than 100-year-old Newby-McMahon Building, a slender four-story building known as the "world's littlest skyscraper."
-The city has a relatively low crime rate, and there are two local hospitals and 10 health care centers.
+The city has a relatively low crime rate and hosts multiple health care centers.

 28. Tampa, Florida